-Allows letting IPX (Novell network), Netbios (on NETBEUI), AppleTalk (for Macintosh), PPPoE or Ipv6 packets pass between the bridge's interfaces.
-No high-level analysis or filtering will be applied to those protocols (the firewall will block or pass) or filtering will be applied to these protocols (the firewall will block or pass).
+Authorize without analyzing Allows letting IPX (Novell network), Netbios (on NETBEUI), AppleTalk (for Macintosh), PPPoE or Ipv6 packets pass between the bridge's interfaces.
+No high-level analysis or filtering will be applied to these protocols (the firewall will block or pass).